NEWS

 Large editions in this small country of ours seem naively optimistic in many cases.

-Once a photographic print is finally determined, they cease to be artist proofs in the correct sense of the word in that they are likely to be identical to the editioned prints.
+To accentuate issues around clarity, I advise against using the term ’artist proof.
+Once a photographic print is finally determined it ceases to be 'proof' in the correct sense of the word [A trial impression of a photographic print used for making corrections before final printing] in that it is likely to be identical to the editioned prints.

-It is now preferable for the artist to make an edition and to retain artist copies from the edition. [eg one artist copy* & one artist estate copy] In other words, the edition includes any designated artist copies; the stated edition is finite and purchasers know just how many prints are produced and how many are for sale.
+It is preferable for the artist to make an edition and to retain artist copies / prints from the edition. [eg one artist copy* & one artist estate copy] In other words, the edition includes any designated artist copies / prints; the stated edition is finite and purchasers know just how many prints are produced and how many are for sale.

 *Artists occasionally reserve one [or more] works in an edition for public institutions.